AkisArou/dotfiles/README.md

 - Prompt: starship
 - Icons: Font Awesome
 - Menus: Rofi
-- Colorscheme: pywal (dynamic)
 - Browsers: brave, chromium
 - Filemanager: Neutilus, ranger, Thunar
 - Cursor: Bibata Modern Classic
 - Icons: Kora-Icon-Theme
 - Theme: Breeze-dark
-- Virtual Machine: qemu (Windows 11 with looking glass and xrdp)

-## Hyprland

-- Status Bar: waybar
-- Screenshots: grim & slurp
-- Clipboard Manager: cliphist
-- Logout: wlogout
-- Screenlock: swaylock-effects

 ## Qtile
 - Compositor: picom
-- Status Bar: polybar
 - Screenshots: scrot

-## Templating

-Included is a pywal configuration that changes the color scheme based on a randomly selected wallpaper.
-With the key binding SuperKey + Shift + w you can change the wallpaper.
-SuperKey + Ctrl + w opens rofi with a list of installed wallpapers for your individual selection.
-See also the .bashrc and the key bindings on Hyprland and Qtile for more alias definitions.

 ## Screenshots & Video